XKaguya/RemoteTaskManager/README.md

 ## A Note

-This program is designed to save my free time, especially in situations where manual intervention is necessary (such as when a process cannot be terminated locally and requires external assistance).
+This program is designed to spend my free time, especially in situations where manual intervention is necessary (such as when a process cannot be terminated locally and requires external assistance).
 It may also be compatible with RDPInterceptor due to a bug in the last release version.

 The code may not be optimal, but contributions to this repository are always welcome.